 Here’s how to get a monthly payday.

 Gladstone is a business development company, or BDC.
 This class of publicly traded corporation is in fact run more like a private equity fund or a hedge fund than a traditional business, making investments in other firms through debt and equity stakes and then sharing in the successes or struggles of those firms.
-Gladstone primarily focuses on “lower middle market companies,” or businesses that only have about $20 million to $100 million in revenue.
-Thanks to strong management and a good portfolio of investments, the company has continued to see strong returns despite the pandemic.
-As a result, its monthly dividend is actually up slightly from a year ago even as other stocks have slashed payouts in 2020.
+Gladstone primarily focuses on lower-middle-market buyouts.
+In other words, these are companies small enough to be purchased fairly easily as they only have about $20 million to $100 million in revenue, but they are not so small as to be insubstantial.
+One of its most prominent investments is Brunswick, a bowling products company with a great brand but an admittedly niche business.
+By picking and choosing investments like this, GAIN can support reliable monthly dividends — and as a sweetener, the stock is also up 42% year to date on strong performance.

 Horizon Technology Finance Corp.
 (HRZN)